Motorcyclist killed in Fayetteville crash with another vehicle

 It happened shortly after 5:30 p.m. at Cliffdale Road and Beverly Drive.

-The preliminary investigation showed a 2010 Toyota Tundra truck was making a left turn onto Cliffdale Road from Beverly Drive.
+The preliminary investigation showed Anthony Cameron, 64, was making a left turn onto Cliffdale Road in his 2010 Toyota Tundra truck from Beverly Drive.
 The truck was attempting to travel west on Cliffdale Road.
 A motorcycle going east on Cliffdale Road collided with the rear of the truck.

-The motorcyclist was thrown off his bike.
+The motorcyclist, Janzeen Mancio, 26, was thrown off his bike.
 Emergency workers pronounced him dead at the scene.

 Cliffdale Road is currently closed in both directions between Lowell Harris Road and Loxley Drive due to a traffic crash involving a fatality.
 Use an alternate route, such as Hoke Loop Road, until approximately 8:30 pm.
 Our Traffic UNit is on scene investigating. pic.twitter.com/LNiuLuvCla— Fayetteville Police (@FayettevillePD) February 23, 2018